Powpow-Shen/prototype-c/README.md

 To take full advantage of the image processing and optimization features, you can checkout [assetgraph-builder] page.

 > TODO: Due to assetgraph can only work on static html, so I put an index.html in assets temporarily.
 There could be a better way to do this.
-> So go http://yourdomain/ for Todos constructed by polymer; go http://yourdomain/index.html for Todos constructed by polymer and assetgraph.

 Note:
 * Just "cp -rf prototype-c/* dest/ && cp prototype-c/.gitignore dest/ && cp prototype-c/.bowerrc dest/".